Watson-Personal-Assistant/developer/_content/further-topics/slackbot-integration.md

 title: Creating a slack bot
 weight: 65
 ---
-Use the sample chat bot that is provided iwth Watson Assistant Soluitons to chat with your assistant.
+Use the sample chat bot that is provided with Watson Assistant Solutions to chat with your assistant.

-#### Seting up your environment
+#### Setting up your environment

 To create an API token for your slack bot, complete these steps: